Perry County, Tennessee: Formation and early history

 By the early 1830s, significant deposits of iron ore had been discovered in the county.
 Sufficient quantities were being extracted to justify the construction of a large iron ore furnace on Cedar Creek near the Tennessee River between 1832 and 1834.
 It was one of the first furnaces in the state, possibly the first, designed for the then-new "hot blast" smelting techniques for refining pig iron.
 By 1838, a community had grown around the furnace, including mills, barracks for free and enslaved workers, a storehouse, blacksmith shops, and other workshops and outbuildings.
 The furnace shut down in 1862 during the Civil War after being shelled by Union gunboats, and was never brought back to service.
 The Cedar Grove Iron Furnace is the only twin-stack iron furnace remaining in Tennessee.
-In addition to iron ore, some marble mining was conducted in the co=unty in the middle of the 19th century.
+In addition to iron ore, some marble mining was conducted in the county in the middle of the 19th century.